iamasik/EmailSender/README.md

 npm start
 ```

-App will listen by default on [http://localhost:3000](http://localhost:3000)
+App is live at [https://emailsendergmail.netlify.app/](https://emailsendergmail.netlify.app/)

 ---

 ## Web Interface Usage
-Just open `http://localhost:3000` in your browser.
+Just open `https://emailsendergmail.netlify.app/` in your browser.
 Fill out the fields or upload your HTML template and send your email instantly.

 ---